 A teacher to become the favorite in the school doesn’t need to be good-looking or flawless.
 It’s about being circumferential to student teaching and learning.

 Most importantly, we teachers can win the hearts of our students if we offer our engaging facilitation skills and just master concepts for instructional delivery.
-We have to be excellent in supporting our learners and by giving them meaningful learning experiences.
+We have to be excellent in supporting our learners and giving them meaningful learning experiences.

 What is it in your mind?
 You can discuss this question further through the comment box below.